Skip to Top NavigationSkip to ContentSkip to Footer

 I have to ask, who leaves these festivities with pride and feeling good about themselves?
 How do the men and boys who took part in these battle royals view not only their own self-worth, but the value of any person of color?

 During slavery, a battle royal or Free-for-all battle, was a common activity.
 In the book Slave Narratives: A Folk History of Slavery in the United States from Interviews with Former Slaves, Kentucky Narratives, J.R.
-Wilkerson recounts some of the recreational activities of the slaves, as described by un Force and Elvira Lewis:
+Wilkerson recounts some of the recreational activities of the enslaved, as described by un Force and Elvira Lewis:

 "Another kind of contest was called "A free for all".
 Here a ring was drawn on the ground which ranged from about 15 ft. to 30 ft. in diameter depending on the number of contestants who engaged in the combat.
 Each participant was given a kind of bag that was stuffed with cotton and rags into a very compact mass.
 When so stuffed, the bags would weigh on an average of 10 pounds, and was used by the contestants in striking their antagonist.
 Each combatant picked whichever opponent he desired and attempted to subdue him by pounding him over the head with the bag, which he used as his weapon of defense.
 And which was used as an offending weapon.
 The contest was continued in this manner till every combatant was counted out, and a hero of the contest proclaimed.
 Some times two contestants were adjudged heroes, and it was necessary to run a contest between the two combatants before a final hero could be proclaimed.
 Then the two antagonist would stage a battle royal and would continue in the conflict till one was proclaimed victorious.
 Sometimes these Free-For-All battles were carried on with a kind of improvised boxing gloves, and the contests were carried on in the same manner as previously described.
 Very often, as many as 30 darkies of the most husky type were engaged in these battles, and the contests were generally attended by large audiences.
 Being staged during the period of favorable weather, and mostly on Saturday afternoon; these physical exhibitions were the scenes of much controversial conflict, gambling, excessive inebriation and hilarity" (Slave Narratives, J.R.
 Wilkerson: Tinie Force and Elvira Lewis, 2006).